jiyinyiyong/fishmarks/README.md

     d <bookmark_name> - Deletes the bookmark
     l                 - Lists all available bookmarks
-    c                 - Quick entering directories and list files
+    c                 - Quick entering directories and list files cdir              - Quick mkdir and cd into it

 ## Example Usage